mulesoft-catalyst/cors-policy-testing-tool/README.md

 One you deploy the APP to Cloudhub. hit the following URL http://{app-name}.cloudhub.io/cors

 Please give a feedback and ways to improve or add required features.
+For feedback please feel free to email me aheidar@mulesoft.com or comment below.